nnao45/pexpo/README.md

        "Internet  10.0.0.1                0   ca01.18cc.0038  ARPA   Ethernet2/0",
 	   Ignoring string "Internet", So It is good as you copy&paste show ip arp line.

-    -V if you want to make file "ping-list", should use this option. this option is run "vi", and make tmpfile...pexpo this file as ping-list.
+    -V if you DON'T want to make file "ping-list", should use this option. this option is run "vi", and make tmpfile...pexpo this file as ping-list.

 <HTTP mode options!>